KontioJuho/matrinetR/README.md

 | COCH | COL2A1 |ECM GLYCOPROTEINS | COLLAGENS | 0.25 | 0.17 | 0.16|

 ## Matridata

-is a list consisting an object for each sample group (e.g. by tumor).
-Then each group object, is consisting of three different preprocessed gene/protein dataframes that are used in different ways in the network estimation process:
+MatrinetR extends the original protein-level network analysis of MatriNet into a gene-level and provides pre-processed gene expression and clinical data for 23 tumor types from The Cancer Genome Atlas (TCGA) and corresponding normal (GTEx) tissues from the Genotype-Tissue Expression (GTEx) database.
+Since this provides an indidividual level expression data, a wide variety of different network estimation method can be applied.
+With gene-level data, matridata object is consisting of three separate dataframes of preprocessed mRNA data, that are used in different ways in the network estimation process: